-The only potential benefits for the participation in this protocol are related to the knowledge of the results of the screening tests that will be released to the volunteer, and the availability of nutritional counseling at the conclusion of the study.
-T2DM patients who participate in progressive resistance exercise training may experience an improvement in their blood glucose control, strength and endurance with training.
-No other benefits are expected for the subjects.
+The only potential benefits for the participation in this protocol are related to the knowledge of the results of the screening tests that will be released to the volunteer.
 The knowledge collected from the present studies may be of benefit to society, as these studies will help develop the scientific basis for designing treatments for reducing loss in muscle mass and function in older subjects with T2DM.

 Importance of the Knowledge to be Gained.
 These studies will allow us to identify the biological mechanisms by T2DM accelerate sarcopenia in older individuals.
-Since T2DM is quite common in older adults and increases the risk of physical dependence, the knowledge to be gained will be very important to develop interventions to maintain independence in older adults.
+Since T2DM is quite common in older adults and increase the risk of physical dependence, the knowledge to be gained will be very important to develop interventions to maintain independence in older adults.